Geraldina (horse): 2021: Three-year-old season

 Geraldina started the season by contesting the Elfin Stakes, where she finished 10th.
 Following this race, her original trainer, Sei Ishizaka, retired on February 28 due to age restrictions, and the horse was transferred to Takashi Saito's stable.

 After switching trainers, Geraldina ran her first race with older horses at the Shirosaki Tokubetsu, held on June 27 at the Hanshin Racecourse.
 In that race, her right buckle came loose and finished at eighth place as a result.
 Saito was fined 200,000JPY following this incident.

 Geraldina saw better success after this race, however.
 As she went on to win 3 races in a row.
-She did not run the Shuka Sho, but rather opted to enter the Challenge Cup held in December, where she finished fourth behind So Vailiant.
+She did not run the Shuka Sho, but rather opted to enter the Challenge Cup held in December, where she finished fourth behind So Valiant.

 2022: Four-year-old season

-Geraldina continued to compete in races but was not able to secure a win, finishing 3rd behind Maria Elena in the Kokura Kinen despite being the most favored to win.
+Geraldina continued to compete in races but was unable to secure a win, finishing 3rd behind Maria Elena in the Kokura Kinen despite being the most favored to win.
 However, in her next race, the Sankei Sho All Comers, she was able to run at a steady pace among the pack, placing herself in the inner side of the track, and overtook the rest of the pack, including favored Triple Tiara winner Daring Tact, and won her first graded race.
 This race also marked the first graded race victory for a Gentildonna foal.